ActivisionGameScience/ActivisionGameScience.github.io/_drafts/README.md

 ## To Do

-1. Find better background images for About/Categories/Archive (Will took the current one with his phone).
-2. Write some "About" text.
-3. Unify the styling (btwn.
-Jupyter notebook posts and the rest of the blog).
-4. Make more awesome posts.
+1. Make more awesome posts.
-5. Publish to GitHub pages.

 ### Credits